 Treatment and care for multiple sclerosis (MS) doesn’t end when you walk out of your doctor’s office.
-While having a great team of doctors, nurses, and other healthcare provides is important, it’s equally important to have network of support from friends, family, mentors, neighbors, and people who can help you understand and deal with the symptoms, setbacks, and progression of MS.
+While you should have a great healthcare team, it’s just as important to have support from family, friends, and others who can help you deal with the challenges of MS.

 MS is unpredictable.
-Each week brings new ups and down, new challenges and victories, and new questions and concerns for people living with and helping people who are living with MS. A group of people who can come together to face a challenge is stronger and better than a single person alone.
+Each week brings new ups and downs both for the people who have MS and for their caregivers.
+A group of people who can come together to face a challenge is stronger and better than one person working alone.

-Many resources are available to people with MS and the family members and support networks who are helping them.
-Managing the symptoms and progression of MS will be easier if you and your support network learn as much as you can about the progression and treatment of MS. The National MS Society is a very useful tool for this and can connect you with local chapters that may be able to meet with you and your family to talk about life with MS.
+Many resources are available for people with MS and their support networks.
+Managing the symptoms and progression of MS will be easier if you and your support network learn as much as you can.
+The National Multiple Sclerosis Society is a useful resource.
+It can connect you with local programs and services that can help you and your caregivers.

-Being a caregiver for a person with MS, or any disease, can be rewarding—but it can also be overwhelming.
-Several organizations provide assistance and care to caregivers specifically.
-These caregiver support groups provide education seminars, enrichment resources, and connections to other individuals who are in similar situations to provide you with the best support for your current situation.
+Several organizations provide assistance and care to caregivers.
+These support groups provide educational seminars, enrichment resources, and connections to other people who are in similar situations.

 These national organizations include:

-The NFCA supports caregivers and patients through education and mentorship.
-They also connect caregivers with organizations that may be able to provide help or assistance.
-The NFCA can be found at http://www.nfcacares.org/.
+- Caregiver Action Network (CAN): CAN supports caregivers and patients through education and mentorship.
+They also connect caregivers with organizations that may provide assistance.

-The RCI provides caregivers with educational programs and publications that promote caregiver health, skills, and resilience.
-The RCI can be found at http://rci.gsw.edu/.
+- Rosalynn Carter Institute for Caregiving (RCI): The RCI provides caregivers with educational programs and publications that promote caregiver health, skills, and resilience.

-A successful partnership between a patient and caregiver requires communication and understanding.
-Sometimes, a caregiver needs to attend to a personal issue; other times, you may want to have a friend or other family member come stay with you for the day.
-Many family members, friends, and members of your support team will be happy to help.
-Keep a list of people you can call on occasionally when you need additional help.
+A successful partnership between you and a caregiver requires communication and understanding.
+Sometimes, a caregiver needs to attend to a personal issue of their own.
+Other times, you may want to have a friend or family member come stay with you for the day.
+Keep a list of people you can call on for certain tasks when you need some more help.

-Some friends or family members may be more comfortable helping with errands, providing dinners, or helping transport kids.
-Keep a list of errands, appointments, or other services friends can do to help you or your primary caregiver.
+Some friends or family members may be more comfortable helping with errands, providing dinners, or driving kids.
+Keep a list of errands, appointments, or other services that friends can do to help you or your primary caregiver.